Onboard External Party

 Hosting a party on more than one participant nodes for confirmation allows the party to reduce the trust put in any single node, as well as increase their overall availability on the network (e.g if a confirmation node becomes unavailable).
 See the Trust model for more details.

+Canton uses digital signatures for authentication.
+As shown in the previous section, two of the three required topology mappings, NamespaceDelegation and PartyToKeyMapping, are used to register the corresponding public keys for these private keys.
 Best practices suggest using separate signing keys for different purposes, and it is strongly recommended to use distinct key pairs for these two mappings.
 However, for simplicity, this tutorial will use a single key pair.

-Generate a signing key pair¶
+Generate a signing key pair

 # For the sake of simplicity in the demo, we use a single signing key pair for the party namespace (used to manage the party itself on the network),